byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

     path: number.txt
 ```

 This is the same as the last two steps, except it gets the number of the pull request instead of the name of the corresponding repository.
 The pull request's number ends up as an output variable of the step with the id of "number".
-The pull request number is used later to make commments on the pull request so that the user can easily see how the pass-off went.
+The pull request number is used later to make comments on the pull request so that the user can easily see how the pass-off went.

 ```
 - name: Add "currentlyBeingChecked" label